NGC 1499 - The California Nebula in Perseus

 Guiding: Auto via SBIG ST-402 through Orion 10" Newtonian

-Conditions: Visually clear and cold - sky glow from moisture visible
+Conditions: Visually clear and cold - sky glow from moisture

 Weather: 20 F